 Article from Forbes Human Resources Council by Heide Abelli

-It’s time all organizations make what could be the most strategic decision in decades regarding organizational structure: Move the learning and talent development functions out from under the human resources umbrella and unleash them to become a standalone strategic function, something I call the TLC function—talent, learning and culture.
+It is time all organizations make what could be the most strategic decision in decades regarding organizational structure: Move the learning and talent development functions out from under the human resources umbrella and unleash them to become a standalone strategic function, something I call the TLC function—talent, learning, and culture.
 Why is such a move so important?

-Learning lies at the root of competitive advantage, fueling innovation, adaptivity and retention of the most skilled and capable talent.
-In fact, the continuous ability for an organization and its workers to learn and upskill may be the only durable source of competitive advantage an organization can possess.
-Yet in many, probably most, organizations, the learning function still lies buried within the broader HR function, without the visibility, autonomy and strategic importance it requires to do its job at the highest level.
-L&D spend is fragmented across departmental budgets, which makes it more challenging for an organization to understand the holistic learning strategy, overall spending and impact.
+Learning lies at the root of competitive advantage, fueling innovation, adaptivity, and retention of the most skilled and capable talent.
+In fact, the continuous ability of an organization and its workers to learn and upskill may be the only durable source of competitive advantage an organization can possess.
+Yet in many, probably most, organizations, the learning function still lies buried within the broader HR function, without the visibility, autonomy, and strategic importance it requires to do its job at the highest level.
+L&D spending is fragmented across departmental budgets, which makes it more challenging for an organization to understand the holistic learning strategy, overall spending, and impact.

 There was a time when IT was similarly a “sub-function” within finance and operations.
 It eventually had to become its own function with all the associated benefits of being an independent entity in order to flourish and unleash the strategic opportunities made possible by the computer age.
 In the digital age, the learning and talent function needs to be elevated so that it can assume its proper place on the organizational chart, with a direct line to the C-suite, and provide the TLC every organization needs to remain competitive.

-Gain Valuable Insights on how you can beyond responding to the immediate crisis, towards strategies for accelerating recovery using in demand skills such as Organizational Psychology, Positive Coaching, Global HR Strategic Management, People & HR Analytics through our suite of Graduate Diplomas and Master in Global Human Resources Management.
+Gain valuable insights on how you can go beyond responding to the immediate crisis, towards strategies for accelerating recovery using in-demand skills such as Organizational Psychology, Positive Coaching, Global HR Strategic Management, People & HR Analytics through our suite of Graduate Diplomas and Master in Global Human Resources Management.